How to get a specific phone number for your business

 For example, a scalable provider offers:

-- Transparent plans and pricing that let you upgrade and downgrade as your business evolves.
-This allows you to access more or newer features and downgrade your plan if you’re not using them as much as you thought.
+• Transparent plans and pricing that let you upgrade and downgrade as your business evolves.
+You should be able to access newer features when you need them and scale back if you’re not using them.

-If you’re looking to get a virtual number, here are five VoIP providers to consider.
+If you’re looking to get a virtual number, here are five VoIP providers to consider that let businesses choose a specific number.

 5 virtual phone solutions that offer specific phone numbers